Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 Policy

-3. The cost of buying out one course will be the appropriate fraction of the principal faculty member’s nine-month institutional base salary.
-The appropriate fraction for a regular university teaching load of 3 + 2, will be 12% of effort (and corresponding level of salary and fringe).
-For example, for a PI with an annual 9-month salary of $80,000, the cost for budgeting one course buy-out in the proposal is equal to $80,000 * .12 = $9600 in salary +$3360 (35%) in fringe.
-The approved proposal budget must clearly represent these allocation of costs.
+The cost of buying out one course will be the appropriate fraction of the principal faculty member’s nine-month institutional base salary.
+The appropriate fraction for a regular university teaching load of 3 + 2 will be 12 percent level of effort as a percentage of salary and fringe.

 Procedure